OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MISSION & OBJECTIVE

 CineStory is a U.S Non-Profit dedicated to nurturing emerging screenwriters through mentorship programs.
-Winners of our competition have gone on to pen films such as IRON MAN, THE CHILDREN OF MEN, BALLAST, KING OF CALIFORNIA and 11:14.
+Winners of our competition have gone on to pen films such as CAKE, IRON MAN, THE CHILDREN OF MEN, BALLAST, KING OF CALIFORNIA and 11:14.

 Our mentors are all committed industry professionals who work with alumni to raise the level of their craft and enhance the marketability of their projects.
 CineStory mentors include key creative personnel behind such films as COWBOYS AND ALIENS, IRON MAN, THE CHILDREN OF MEN, FRACTURE, MAD MONEY, THE DANGEROUS LIVES OF ALTAR BOYS, FIREWALL, FINDING NEVERLAND, BAND OF BROTHERS, THE PACIFIC, WIT, NINE LIVES, PETER PAN, EVENT HORIZON, FINAL DESTINATION and many others.

 CineStory was founded in 1995 as a way to bring promising new screenwriters together with working Hollywood professionals.

 As a non-profit organization, CineStory is devoted to nurturing screenwriters in a non-commercial, creative and inspiring environment.
 All of its mentors are professionals currently working in Hollywood and all donate their time to CineStory's mentorship programs.

 One of the main goals is to discover 25 up-and-coming screenwriters for the exclusive CineStory Writers' Retreat, a four-day intensive program held in the Fall.

 One writer will receive a year long Fellowship where you'll work hand in hand with two Mentors along with a $10,000 cash prize.